-The Tillery History House museum stands on former plantation land worked by generations of African-American slaves.
+The Tillery History House museum stands on former plantation land worked by generations of African-American enslaved people.
 After the Civil War, black family farmers and sharecroppers lived and labored on the former plantation lands of Tillery.
-The site tells the story of a 1930s Resettlement Community, part of President Roosevelt’s New Deal.
+The site tells the story of a 1930s Resettlement Community, a part of President Roosevelt’s New Deal.
 Transplanted into an existing community, settlers were given the opportunity to purchase 40 acres and a mule.

-Today, the History House museum is housed in a former Resettlement home and provides a unique educational experience for visitors of all ages to not only learn more about our nation’s history but also become inspired and involved with one community’s determination and triumphs.
+Today the History House Museum is housed in a former Resettlement home and provides a unique educational experience for visitors of all ages to not only learn more about our nation’s history but also become inspired and involved with one community’s determination and triumphs.